Cocoa beans

 Cocoa mass (liquor)

-Our cocoa butter (pure prime pressed) is suitable for both the confectionery industry and the cosmetics industry due to its purity and melting behaviour.
-We supply cocoa butter in both liquid and solid form.
+Our pure prime pressed cocoa butter is perfect for both the confectionery and cosmetics industries, thanks to its exceptional purity and smooth melting properties.
+We offer cocoa butter in both liquid and solid forms, tailored to your specific needs.

 We import from Africa, South America, Asia and the Caribbean

-West Africa produces more than 70% of the world’s cocoa crop.
-Our main suppliers in West Africa are Ivory Coast, Ghana, Nigeria, Togo, Liberia, Sierra Leone, Cameroon and Congo-Kinshasa.
-In East Africa, our main suppliers are Uganda, Tanzania and Madagascar.
+West Africa is the leading producer of cocoa, supplying over 70% of the world’s crop.
+Our main sourcing regions in West Africa include the Ivory Coast, Ghana, Nigeria, Togo, Liberia, Sierra Leone, Cameroon, and Congo.
+In East Africa, we work with suppliers from Uganda, Tanzania, and Madagascar.

 Quality, safety and certification